Saw duang

 The saw duang (ซอด้วง, [sɔː dûəŋ], RTGS: so duang) is a two-stringed instrument used in traditional Thai music.
 The sound is produced by the bow made from horsetail hair which goes between the strings made from silk.
 The bow has to be tilted to switch from one string to another.
 Saw duang is light and played vertically on the lap.
 It creates a bright tone unlike the Saw u which produces a mellow sound.
 Another instrument which is similar to the Saw duang is the Chinese stringed instrument called Huqin.

 History

 Thai musical instruments were adopted from Chinese instruments but with adaptations.
 The variety of musical instruments expanded when the Thai kingdom in the Indo-China peninsula came into contact with India.
-Later on Thailand also adopted the western instruments such as violin and organ.
+Later on, Thailand also adopted western instruments such as the violin and the organ.

 Saw duang may have been copied from the Huqin of China.
 The name was given based on its shape which resembles a trap (duang dak yae or ด้วงดักแย้) used by the people of the Northern provinces to catch edible lizards.